By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

-Athletes and fitness enthusiasts often fear that taking time off training will undo months of progress, but three recent studies reveal the actual cost of training breaks is far less than commonly believed.
-The research demonstrates that genetic factors provide significant protection against fitness losses during periods of reduced activity.
+Athletes and fitness enthusiasts often fear that taking time off training will undo months of progress, but according to sports medicine research, the actual cost of training breaks is far less than commonly believed.

 Contents